 For online betting, legislators set up each licensee to have two online skins.
 They also agreed to allow the Louisiana Lottery to launch a betting app.
 All told, Louisiana could feature up to 41 online sportsbooks.
 Those mobile apps must have geofencing technology not only to ensure betting is occurring within state lines but also outside of the nine parishes that did not vote to legalize sports betting.

 What’s more, lawmakers have authorized the lottery to set up sports wagering kiosks at thousands of bars, restaurants, and truck stops throughout most of the state.

 Should the 20 licenses not all be claimed by Jan.
-1, 2022, fantasy sports operators and video poker facilities can apply for mobile licensing.
+1, 2022, fantasy sports operators and video poker facilities can apply.